Raynos/charwise/README.md

-# charwise
+# charwise-compact

-like bytewise, except as strings.
+like charwise, except numbers are compact.

 codec for js values (including arrays) that preserves lexiographic sort order when encoded. (the order is compatible with [bytewise](https://github.com/deanlandolt/bytewise) and thus indexeddb and couchdb,